data-mechanics/course-2016-spr-proj/jgyou/README.md

 Boston has demonstrated its commitment to its older residents by [joining] (http://www.cityofboston.gov/news/default.aspx?id=6600) the World Health Organization's Age Friendly Cities Network.
 It has also been qualitatively described by the [Milken Institute] (http://successfulaging.milkeninstitute.org/2014/best-cities-for-successful-aging-report-2014.pdf) as being age-friendly because of its high-quality healthcare, its abundance of universities, opportunities for community engagement and cultural vibrancy, and public transportation system.

 However it has been criticized for its high cost of living and expensive healthcare.
 Some of these factors are important to older adults - for example, the 2015 United States of Aging Survey, conducted by the National Council on Aging, found that [concerns] (https://www.ncoa.org/news/usoa-survey/2015-results/) among adults aged 60 and older and the professionals who worked with them included physical health, affordable housing, and mental wellbeing.
 Other concerns, brought up by the Aging in Boston report, include greater access to social services and improved transportation access.

+Besides examining the aging population, it's important to also consider measures related to the neighborhoods they inhabit.
+Public and private entities have developed metrics for accessibility that tend to address the needs of the general population.
+In the UK, the Greater London Authority has developed a series of measures called the Public Transport Accessibility Levels ([PTALs] (http://data.london.gov.uk/dataset/public-transport-accessibility-levels)), explained [here] (https://s3-eu-west-1.amazonaws.com/londondatastore-upload/PTAL-methodology.pdf).
+Also in the UK, the local government has developed [PERS] (http://content.tfl.gov.uk/what-is-pers.pdf), the Pedestrian Environment Review System, a tool to measure walkability.
+Commercial services, such as [Walk Score] (https://www.walkscore.com/), also try to quantify walkability.

 ##Project Description